UPDATED Dec. 27, 2018. If you don’t buy Medicare when you are first eligible, you may be a subject for Part B Late Enrollment Penalty.

 Part A delayed enrollment and late enrollment penalty

 - You can sign up for free Part A (if you’re eligible) any time during or after your Initial Enrollment Period starts.
 Your coverage start date will depend on when you sign up.

-- If you have to buy Part A, you can only sign up during a valid enrollment period, such as Special Enrollment Period (if you are entitled) or General Enrollment Period.
+- If you have to buy Part A, you can only sign up during a valid enrollment period, such as Part A Special Enrollment Period (if you are entitled) or General Enrollment Period.

-You don’t have to pay a penalty if you are enrolled during a Special Enrollment Period
+- You don’t have to pay the penalty if you are enrolled during a Part A Special Enrollment Period.

 Part B delayed enrollment and late enrollment penalty

 When to enroll